foundriesio/docs/source/linux/getting-started.rst

 1. Remove the jumper connecting pins 3 and 4 from the 2x3 header you used when putting the board in Recovery Mode.

 #.
 Install the 96Boards UART Serial Adapter board on the board.

-Make
-   sure the USB connector faces outward from the board, or you will damage or break both HiKey and the UART Serial Adapter.
+   .. warning:: Make sure the USB connector faces outward from the
+                board, or you will damage or break both HiKey and the UART Serial Adapter.

 #.
 Connect the UART Serial Adapter to your host PC via USB.